Gokilp/Java-_Dsa_-Notes/Linux/Linuxcommand.md

 cat > create  a new file    // create a new file and easy to access edit file in same place and handling Easy
 // Exit ctrl + c

-cat file1 file2  // show the multiple file in same cat command
+cat file1 file2  // show the multiple files in the same cat command

 echo // print the any statement